unxmaal/booterizer/README.md

 # NEW: Raspberry Pi SD Card Image
 ## Requirements
-* Raspberry Pi 3 (This is what I have.
+* Raspberry Pi 4 (This is what I have.
 Let me know if others work.)
-* 32GB SD card
+* 64GB SD card
 * Booterizer Pi Image
-* Extraction software that supports bz2 (native on MacOS.
-Use https://www.7-zip.org/ on Windows.)
+* Extraction software that supports xz

 ## Pi Image Usage Instructions
 * Extract the compressed image
-* Write it to a 32GB+ SD card using Etcher or something
+* Write it to a 64GB+ SD card using Etcher or something
 * Connect your SGI system via ethernet to your Pi
 * Boot your Pi
 * Log in with default, pi/raspberry